 In Georgia, testing mandated by law once implementing the Georgia drug-free workplace program includes:

 - After an accident resulting in lost work time

 - On reasonable suspicion of drug use (reasons for suspicion must be documented and made available to the employee on request)

 - As part of a routinely scheduled fitness-for-duty medical examination, and

 In Georgia, drug testing is fairly widespread.
 Many employers in Georgia conduct drug testing typically managed by human resource managers or safety managers.
-Drug testing is also common in probation, court-ordered drug testing, student drug testing and individual drug testing. individuals can call national drug screening for an immediate drug test in all areas of Georgia including Atlanta, Albany, Valdosta, Rome, Columbus, Macon, and Savannah. need drug testing in any area of Georgia, call national drug screening. drug and alcohol testing available in Atlanta, Savannah, Marietta, Alpharetta, Macon and Augusta.
+Drug testing is also common in probation, court-ordered drug testing, student drug testing, and individual drug testing.
+Individuals can call National Drug Screening for an immediate drug test in all areas of Georgia including Atlanta, Albany, Valdosta, Rome, Columbus, Macon, and Savannah.

 Drug testing laws in Georgia include:

 Contractors who receive state contracts in the amount of $25,000 or more must certify they have implemented a substance abuse prevention program.

 Public employees in high-risk jobs may be subject to random drug testing.
 Refusal to submit to a random test or testing positive can result in termination from employment.

 Voluntary law provides a 7.5% discount on workers’ compensation premiums to employers who have implemented a drug-free workplace program that is certified by the state board of workers’ compensation.